AlexMontgomery-git/Cognitive-Research-Project/README.md

 ## Repository Folders

-**input** - Contains the input files of the executive functions battery and the Overwatch proficiency questionnaire
+**input** - Contains the input files of the executive functions battery and the Overwatch proficiency questionnaire.

-**output** - Contains the output files of the data during the cleaning process
+**output** - Contains the output files of the data during the cleaning process as well as outputs of the statistical analyses.